Atharva1318-dev/Vector-AI/README.md

 ## 🗂️ Database Schema

-I designed the database to be relational.
+I designed the database to be relational (SQL).
 You can find the full schema in `prisma/schema.prisma`.
 Here are the core models:

 * **User**: Stores profile, subscription status, and relations to other models.
 * **IndustryInsights**: Stores cached industry data (salary, growth rate) updated via Inngest.